 Do not worry if your situation does not fall under one of these three examples.
 These situations are not exhaustive.
-A qualified CA wrongful termination lawyer will be familiar with these scenarios as well as any others that constitute wrongful termination.
+A qualified San Diego County wrongful termination lawyer will be familiar with these scenarios as well as any others that constitute wrongful termination.

 Tens of Millions of Dollars Recovered for Our Clients